 I hold the Pastor Gerhard A. and Marion Poehlmann Professorship in Theology at Texas Lutheran University, where I’ve been since 1999.
 I teach courses in theology, philosophy, and especially in ethics, which is my area of specialization.
-If you’d like to know more about these courses, short descriptions are available here.
 Every year I enjoy taking students to the Ethics Bowl.
 If you’re a student and would like to come along, stop by my office or send me an email.
 New team members are always welcome!

 Much of my research focuses on religion in Eastern Europe, particularly in Hungary.
 The first time I visited Eastern Europe was in 1992, a few years after the fall of Berlin Wall.
 No one expected communism to collapse, and the people of Eastern Europe, after decades of oppression, were suddenly free.
 Between 1995 and 1998 I lived in Hungary, where I researched the history of Hungary’s churches during the Cold War.
 Later I published a book, The Struggle of Hungarian Lutherans under Communism, which examines the different strategies employed by Hungarian Lutherans to cope with political oppression.
 I returned to Hungary in 2007, thanks to a Fulbright Fellowship, and taught for a semester at Károli Gáspár University of the Reformed Church.
 In 2013-2014 I returned once again to Hungary, this time with the support of an IREX Fellowship, to study the state of religious freedom.
 The unsettling results of my research were published in a bilingual, English-Hungarian book titled Essays in Defense of Religious Freedom / A vallásszabadság védelmében.
 Those who are interested can read an edited version of the book’s preface here.